rb16b/Accelerate-Dev/README.md

 This is an addition to Accelerate Application Delivery Workshop.
 Users will have a chance to try:
-     Vertical Auto Scaller for assessing Deplyment resources levels Horizontal Auto Scaller
+    - Vertical Pod AutoScaler for assessing Deplyment resources levels
+    - Horizontal Pod AutoScaler
-     Pod Distributon Budget
+    - Pod Distributon Budget
-     Netwrok Policy to restric access
+    - Netwrok Policy to restrict access

-Vertical Auto Scaller requires VPA opertor to be installed, which was done for this cluster.
+Vertical Auto Scaler requires VPA opertor to be installed, which was done for this cluster.

-## Getting Started with the vpa exercise
+## Getting Started with the Vertical Pod AutoScaler exercise

 Clone this repo